john29917958/john29917958.github.io/source/_posts/Learn-to-Code-1-My-First-Program-Hello-World.md

 ---
 Have you ever dreamed of writing your own app and publish it on Google Play and App Store in many countries? or writing a website and everyone can browse it through a web browser?
 Just 10 minutes, you can write your first program by yourself!
 Enter this article and let's get started!
 <!--more-->
-Let's do this, open the browser and press "Ctrl + Shift + J" on Windows or "Ctrl + Option + J" on Mac to open the developer tools to open the developer console.
+Let's do this, open the browser and press "Ctrl + Shift + J" on Windows or "Ctrl + Option + J" on Mac to open the developer console.
 {% asset_img terminal.jpg %}
 See the right-angle icon on the screen?
 You are an excellent programmer in front of a console now!
 Try not to copy any text in this article.
 Let's type something in the magic terminal then hit the enter key: `console.log('Hello, world!');`
 {% asset_img hello-world.jpg %}